The engine that was originally installed in your VW at the factory, had an engine number

 the horsepower).
 Some restorers don't really care about engine numbers, but if you're trying to

-research what's currently installed in your VW, or what series engine should be installed
+research what's currently installed in your VW, or what series engine should

 in your VW, the table below should help.
 Note; when you read the engine# stamped into your case, make sure